fblumgarcia/fblumgarcia/README.md

 - 👋 Hi, I’m Fernando Blum García
-- 👀 I’m interested in code, sports, music, dance
+- 👀 I’m interested in data science, sports, music, dance
-- 🌱 I’m currently learning Python, Java, Javascript, html
+- 🌱 I’m currently learning Python, Java
-- 💞️ I’m looking to collaborate on junior programming
+- 💞️ I’m looking to collaborate on junior data scientist
-- 📫 How to reach me fblumgarcia0920gmail.com
+- 📫 How to reach me fblumgarcia0920gmail.com -- https://fblumgarcia.github.io/FBG/

 <!---
 fblumgarcia/fblumgarcia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.